Network Congestion Control with Markovian Multipath Routing: A distributed algorithm for MNUM

 \subsection{TCP protocol}

-A TCP protocol for source rate control requires a consistent feedback congestion signal.
-Basically, we require a mechanism by which every source $k$ can estimate $q^k(\la)$.
+The TCP protocol for source rate control requires a mechanism by which every source $k$ can estimate $q^k(\la)=\tau_{s_k}^k(\lambda)-\tau_k^0$.
 Here we rely on the two time-scales assumption: sources control their rates at a much faster pace than routers, so they see link delays as constant.
-For fixed expected delays $\la$, the expected forward time coincides with $\tau_{s_k}^k(\la)$, thus using standard protocols for estimating the forward time, users can get an unbiased estimation $T_t^k$ of this total expected delay.
+For fixed expected delays $\la$, the expected forward time coincides with $\tau_{s_k}^k(\la)$ so that, using standard protocols for estimating the forward time, sources can get an unbiased estimation $T_t^k$ of this total expected delay.

-Finally, we need to compute the free-flow total expected delay $\tau_k^0$.
-Since the maps $\varphi_i^k(\cdot)$ are not known explicitly, it is not possible to solve the equations (\ref{DP0}) directly.
-We propose to estimate $\tau_k^0$ by the minimum observed time for every packet, as in the single-path implementation of Vegas.
-This provides a lower bound estimate for $\tau_k^0$.